RegularJoe-CEO/eRock/MARKETING_INSURANCE.md

 ### Where teams use it

 - **Quoting paths:** compute rating factors and surcharges from normalized inputs; keep external I/O out of the hot loop.
-- **Usage‑based scoring:** have your telematics pipeline call eRock for numeric score updates on already‑derived features.
+- **Usage-based scoring:** have your telematics pipeline call eRock for numeric score updates on already-derived features.
-- **Exposure calculations:** evaluate portfolio‑level or per‑location formulas before more expensive simulation steps.
+- **Exposure calculations:** evaluate portfolio-level or per-location formulas before more expensive simulation steps.
-- **Rules with thresholds:** use root‑finding to solve for boundary values in pricing or eligibility formulas.
+- **Rules with thresholds:** use root-finding to solve for boundary values in pricing or eligibility formulas.

 *(eRock evaluates your formulas; data acquisition, eligibility logic, policy binding, and simulations remain in your systems.)*